 Lack of motivation and enthusiasm for school is directly related to poor school performance and low graduation rates.
-69% of Michigan students tell us that they are not fully motivated to learn.

 They tell us: